3D models are ubiquitous in many fields:

 Concrete examples of meshes are shown below.

 \[ p \in T \Leftrightarrow S(u,v) = p_1 + u\,(p_2 - p_1) + v\,(p_3 - p_1), \quad u \geq 0, \; v \geq 0, \; u+v \leq 1 \] The parameters \((u,v)\) form a local coordinate system on the triangle.
-The vertex \(p_1\) corresponds to \((0,0)\), \(p_2\) to \((1,0)\), and \(p_3\) to \((0,1)\).
+The vertex \(p_1\) corresponds to \((0,0)\), \(p_2\) to \((1,0)\) and \(p_3\) to \((0,1)\).

-\[ p \in T \Leftrightarrow p = \alpha \, p_1 + \beta \, p_2 + \gamma \, p_3, \quad (\alpha, \beta, \gamma) \in [0,1], \; \alpha + \beta + \gamma = 1 \] Barycentric coordinates have an intuitive geometric interpretation: \(\alpha\) represents the “weight” or influence of vertex \(p_1\) on the point \(p\).
+\[ p \in T \Leftrightarrow p = \alpha \, p_1 + \beta \, p_2 + \gamma \, p_3, \quad \alpha, \beta, \gamma \in [0,1], \; \alpha + \beta + \gamma = 1 \] Barycentric coordinates have an intuitive geometric interpretation: \(\alpha\) represents the “weight” or the influence of vertex \(p_1\) on the point \(p\).
 The closer \(p\) is to \(p_1\), the larger \(\alpha\) is (close to 1) and the smaller \(\beta\) and \(\gamma\) are.
-At the vertices, we have respectively \((\alpha, \beta, \gamma) = (1,0,0)\), \((0,1,0)\), and \((0,0,1)\).
-At the centroid of the triangle, all three coordinates equal \(1/3\).
+At the vertices, we have respectively \((\alpha, \beta, \gamma) = (1,0,0)\), \((0,1,0)\) and \((0,0,1)\).
+At the barycentre of the triangle, the three coordinates equal \(1/3\).

-The computation of barycentric coordinates for a point \(p\) is done via the ratio of sub-triangle areas:
+The calculation of barycentric coordinates for a point p is performed via the ratio of the areas of the sub-triangles:

-\[ \alpha = \frac{A_{p23}}{A_{123}}, \quad \beta = \frac{A_{p31}}{A_{123}}, \quad \gamma = \frac{A_{p12}}{A_{123}} \] with \(A_{123} = \frac{1}{2} \| (p_2 - p_1) \times (p_3 - p_1) \|\) the total area of the triangle, and \(A_{p23}\), \(A_{p31}\), \(A_{p12}\) the areas of the sub-triangles formed by \(p\) with the opposite edges:
+\[ \alpha = \frac{A_{p23}}{A_{123}}, \quad \beta = \frac{A_{p31}}{A_{123}}, \quad \gamma = \frac{A_{p12}}{A_{123}} \] with \(A_{123} = \frac{1}{2} \| (p_2 - p_1) \times (p_3 - p_1) \|\) the total area of the triangle, and \(A_{p23}\), \(A_{p31}\), \(A_{p12}\) the areas of the sub-triangles formed by \(p\) with the opposite edges :

 \[ \begin{aligned} A_{p23} &= \tfrac{1}{2} \| (p_2 - p) \times (p_3 - p) \| \\ A_{p31} &= \tfrac{1}{2} \| (p_3 - p) \times (p_1 - p) \| \\ A_{p12} &= \tfrac{1}{2} \| (p_1 - p) \times (p_2 - p) \| \end{aligned} \] This geometric construction is illustrated in the figure below.